General Sentencing Principles

 Courts may have cases referred to them under the royal prerogative of mercy through statutory referral schemes pursuant to s 68 of the Judiciary Act 1903 (Cth).

-For example, in Jasmin v The Queen WASCA 122 the court held that s 68 of the Judiciary Act 1903 (Cth) ‘picks up and applies’ s 140 of the Sentencing Act 1995 (WA).
-This allowed the Commonwealth Attorney-General to refer a petition for the royal prerogative of mercy on a federal case to the West Australian Court of Appeal.
-Similar legislation is in operation in other states and territories.
-1
+In Yasmin v Attorney-General of the Commonwealth of Australia FCAFC 145, the Court held that s 68 of the Judiciary Act 1903 (Cth) ‘picks up and applies’ s 140 of the Sentencing Act 1995 (WA).
+This allowed the Commonwealth Attorney-General to refer a petition for the royal prerogative of mercy in a federal case to the West Australian Court of Appeal: see Jasmin v The Queen WASCA 122.
+Similar legislation is in operation in other states and territories.3

 Courts have an inherent and longstanding historical power to exercise mercy where the individual circumstances of the offender, or the offence, so warrant.